stencho/ShareHole/README.md

 # For example: example.com:8080/loot/share
 passdir=loot

-# The amount of threads for handling requests
+# The number of threads for handling requests and uploads
-# These threads dispatch other threads and thus not many are needed
-threads=4
+threads=32

 # Look for base.html and base.css in the config directory
 use_html_file=false